Skip to main content Skip to navigation Skip to footer

 Best Practices

-• Run dry-run first.
+• Run dry-run first on production.
 Always preview before executing a destructive prune, especially on production storage.

 • Keep multiple configs current.
-Prune checks all configs in the config directory.
+Storage and machine prune check all configs in the config directory.
 If a config file is stale or deleted, its repos lose protection.
 Keep config files accurate.

 • Use generous grace periods for production.
 The default 7-day grace period suits most workflows.
 For production environments with infrequent maintenance windows, consider 14 or 30 days.